PAST EVENTS

 Witch Water Whelm

-Saturday 26 August, 2PM and 4PM
+Saturday 26 August, 2023

 Celebrate She could lie on her back and sink with a contemporary ballet performance choreographed by Lesley Bandy.
 Titled Witch Water Whelm, the dance takes inspiration from Jayne Parker’s work The Whirlpool to interpret the contemporary witch.